 What do I need to tell the doctor BEFORE my child takes this drug?

-If your child has an allergy to this drug or any part of this drug.
+If your child has an allergy to any part of this drug.

 If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.